Tutorial: Integrate iLMS with Azure Active Directory

 If you're expecting any role value in the SAML assertion, in the Select Role dialog, select the appropriate role for the user from the list and then click the Select button at the bottom of the screen.

 In the Add Assignment dialog, click the Assign button.

 Application supports Just in time user provisioning and after authentication users are created in the application automatically.
 JIT will work, if you have clicked the Create Un-recognized User Account checkbox during SAML configuration setting at iLMS admin portal.

 a.
-In the First Name textbox, type the first name Britta.
+In the First Name textbox, type the first name like Britta.

 b.
-In the Last Name textbox, type the last name Simon.
+In the Last Name textbox, type the last name like Simon.

 c.
-In the Email ID textbox, type the email address of Britta Simon account.
+In the Email ID textbox, type the email address of the user like BrittaSimon@contoso.com.

 d.
 In the Region dropdown, select the value for region.